Cameron Palatas

-Cameron Palatas (born February 23, 1994), is an American actor.
-He is best known for playing a younger Gideon Malick in Marvel's Agents of S.H.I.E.L.D. and Kane in F the Prom.
+Cameron Lewis Palatas (born February 23, 1994) is an American actor.
+He is best known for playing a younger Gideon Malick in Agents of S.H.I.E.L.D. and his film roles in Pass the Light (2015) and F the Prom (2017).

 Early life

-Cameron Palatas was born in San Pedro, California, on February 23, 1994.
+Cameron Lewis Palatas was born in San Pedro, California, on February 23, 1994.
 He is the younger brother of fellow actors Nick Palatas and Philip Palatas.
 His first acting job was with his family, including his brother Nick, as extras in a Walmart commercial.

 Career

 Palatas had a recurring role in the 2013 mockumentary series Zach Stone Is Gonna Be Famous.
 He has since had minor roles in several Disney shows such as iCarly, A.N.T.
 Farm, and I Didn't Do It.
 In 2015, he starred in the Christian drama film Pass the Light, in which he played a high school senior who runs for U.S. Congress.
 That same year, he starred in the Lifetime film Double Daddy.
-In 2016, he starred in the third season of Marvel's Agents of S.H.I.E.L.D. as a younger version of Gideon Malick, reprising the role in the seventh season of the show in 2020.
-He starred in the 2017 comedy film F the Prom by Benny Fine.
+In 2016, he starred in the third season of Agents of S.H.I.E.L.D. as a younger version of Gideon Malick, reprising the role in the seventh season of the show in 2020.
+He also starred in the 2017 comedy film F the Prom by Benny Fine alongside Danielle Campbell, Madelaine Petsch and Joel Courtney.